JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### 2. Add the Edit Movie Form

 We have already build a MovieForm component.
-Let's import this component into `MovieDrawer` and add an edit button for pulling up the form.
+We can import this component into `MovieDrawer` and add an edit button for pulling up the form:

 ```js
 // /components/MovieDrawer.js